|The main focus of my research is on developing and applying

 scope of algebraic statistics and algebraic biology.
 See my CV for details on my research experience and my publications page for preprints of all the papers I have written.

 On the algebraic side, I am interested in problems and techniques that lie on the boundary of two fields.
-I spend a fair amount of time working on problems in combinatorial commutative algebra, which, stated simply, is concerned with the development of combinatorial techniques for studying polynomials.
-A range of combinatorial tools are needed, from graph theory, polyhedral geometry, and algebraic and geometric combinatorics, to name just a few.
+I spend a fair amount of time working on problems in combinatorial commutative algebra, which, stated simply, is concerned with the development of combinatorial techniques for studying polynomial ideals and modules.
+A range of combinatorial tools are needed including algebraic and geometric combinatorics, polyhedral geometry, and graph theory, to name just a few.

 On the applied side, I work on studying the geometry of statistical models, and developing algebraic and combinatorial tools for data analysis.
-Some application areas I have worked in include: contingency table analysis, conditional tests, disclosure limitation, and evolutionary biology.
-The models that I study are typically graphical models and exponential families, or singular marginalizations of such models.
+Some application areas I have worked in include: contingency table analysis, conditional tests, disclosure limitation, phylogenetics, and evolutionary biology.
+The models that I study are typically graphical models and exponential families or hidden variable analogues of such models.

 Aside from the specific problems of my research, I am broadly interested in both pure and applied mathematics.
 I find especially interesting the research that makes unexpected connections between seemingly unrelated areas, which is probably why I enjoy working in algebraic statistics.